aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/pivot-tables/get-pivot-table-refresh-date-and-refresh-by-who-information/_index.md

 weight: 100
 url: /python-net/get-pivot-table-refresh-date-and-refresh-by-who-information/
 description: How to get Pivot Table refresh date and refresh by who information with Aspose.Cells for Python via .NET.
-keywords: Get Pivot Table refresh date and refresh by who information.
+keywords: Aspose.Cells for Python Excel, Excel Python library, Get Pivot Table refresh date and refresh by who information Using Aspose.Cells for Python Excel Library.
 ---

 {{% alert color="primary" %}}